shubhamaggarwal/youtube-mp3-downloader/README.md

 ![alt text](https://github.com/shubhamaggarwal/youtube-mp3-downloader/blob/master/screenshots/download.jpg "Downloading file")

 # DISCLAIMER
-## ALL THE CONTENT BELONGS TO YOUTUBE.
+## ALL THE CONTENT BELONGS TO YOUTUBE.COM.
 IT MIGHT BE ILLEGAL TO USE THIS PACKAGE IN SOME COUNTRIES.
+All DOWNLOADS ARE REDIRECTED THROUGH YOUTUBEINMP3.COM